ygouzerh/firestore-import-export/README.md

 Tools for safely exporting and importing Firebase Firestore database structure and data.

+## ⚠️ Disclaimer

+This tool was originally created for my personal use and is not a polished, production-ready solution.
+It may contain bugs, edge cases, and limitations that haven't been fully tested.
+Use at your own risk and always:

+- Test thoroughly in development environments first
+- Keep backups of your data
+- Use dry-run mode extensively
+- Review all outputs before proceeding with live imports

 ## 🎯 Purpose

 These tools help you manage your Firebase databases by providing: